 (Me, talking about the necklace): Ok.
 What is the point of this?
 Does this design make sense to you?
 It looks like someone just grabbed something from the machine parts department and threw some sea urchin spines on it and said “Fiddy Dolla”.
 And they wanted twice that much before they marked it half off.
 Sorry, but I just don’t get it.
 This is hardly art.
 No wonder I drink so much.

 (Response from K.): I just bought some earrings from you with antique beads and I love them.
 YOU are an artist.
 Sounds like you are a little down.
-Got to look at the glass half full side of life. [parts unpublished to protect privacy] …, it’s taken me months to start feeling better and it takes work to get there.
+Got to look at the glass half full side of life.
+It’s taken me months to start feeling better and it takes work to get there.
 YOU have inspired me to purchase everything I need to set up my own silver jewelry studio, I’m getting my music midi studio set up, started playing my keyboards again after 10 years, have written 30 songs in the last 6 months.
 You inspire people with your work so please believe in the beauty of yourself because it comes through in your jewelry.
 Don’t worry about the junk…not relevant!
 Love you even though we’ve never met!

 (Me): Wow!
 I’m truly overwhelmed!
 You brought tears to my eyes!
 I’ve spent all day trying to think of what to say.
 My son said, “I hope you saved that somewhere!”, which I have, and will cherish your comment forever.
 I am so touched by your candor, it is one of the best-best-best things anyone has ever said to me.
 In fact, I will be printing it out and putting it in my studio so I can read it whenever I need to.